The Challenge of Building an Online Course

 - It will be entertaining.
-Or, not boring.
-Something you love watching.
+Something you’d love watching.

 - It will be easy to buy.
-You click a button, you enter your credit card, and you get the videos.
+You click a button, you enter your credit card, and you get the video lessons.

 1. Create a Course Outline and Organize My Current Asana Company

 I’m going to create an Evernote notebook and each note will be a new lesson of the online course.
 Before I start filming the outline, I’ll need to clean up Asana.
 I’ll be using my actual Asana workflow in the video and I don’t want any loose ends that need explaining.
 This should be easy since it’s pretty clean already.

 I want the course to feel loose and personal, not rigid and boring.
 I’m also filming some talking head features of myself.
 These will go at the beginning and end of the video.

 3. Edit The Online Course in Adobe Premiere